getbannerman/babl/pages/limitations.md

 }
 ```

-I don't plan to work on that feature in the near future.
+I do not plan to work on that feature in the near future.